balaji1974/nosql/elasticsearch/README.md

   }
 }
--> This will not perfrom anything if the in_stock is 0 but will reduce the in_stock by 1 otherwise.
+-> This will not perform anything if the in_stock is 0 but will reduce the in_stock by 1 otherwise.
 Here instead of 'noop' if we use 'delete' then it will delete the document if the matching condition is true.

 ```